 London has a ton of hotels, although the city is known for being very pricey.
 We’ve found some sites that you may want to check out that offer good London hotel deals.

 We were the guests of the Warner Brothers Studios.
 As always, all magical opinions are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something – all at no additional cost to you.

 And here’s a few more photos from our tour: